- What’s special about Boarding at Havergal?

-- What sports, arts and other activities can a Boarder pursue?
+- What sports, arts and other activities may a Boarder pursue?

 - What can Boarders do on the weekends?

-- Can I stay at the school during the Christmas and March holidays?
-Will there be trips organized during that time?
+- May I stay at the school during the Christmas and March Break holidays?

 - Are Boarders fully integrated into the school community?